OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

       scenario: get-user-token

 Instead of defining 1 user, here we'll have 10 concurrent ones.
-Instead of running the test 10 times, we're going to run the test as many times as we can for 2 minutes.
+Instead of running the test for 1 minute, we're going to run the test as many times as we can for 2 minutes.
 For further options see the Taurus' `Execution doc`_.

 When stress testing, it's important to remember that too much simply isn't